odomlab2/sci-rocket/docs/overview_methodology.md

 1. Extracts p5, p7 PCR indexes from the read-name of R1 and ligation, RT and UMI barcodes from sequence of read 1 (R1).
 2. If no match, corrects p5, p7, ligation and/or RT barcode to nearest match (with max.
 1nt difference).
 If multiple close matches, discard read-pair.
    - For ligation barcodes of 9nt in length, an extra G is added to the ligation sequence as padding to ensure 48nt R1 sequence.
-3. Add the barcodes to the read-name of read 2 (R2):
+3. Add the barcodes to the read-names of read 1 and 2:
    `@READNAME|P5-<p5>-P7-<p7>|<ligation>|<rt>_<UMI>`
 4. Generate sample-specific paired-end fq.gz files with corrected R1 sequence (48nt) and R2 sequence.